-To begin developing your own high-level ideas, you can address these Core Four questions that all good Common Application essays should answer:

-1. "Who Am I?"
+g your own high-level ideas, you can address these ill good Common Application essays should answer: "Who Am I?"
 The focus here is on your personality traits - who you are as a person.
-The considering how you will fit in to the student body and campus community 2.Why Am I Here?"
+They're considering how you will fit in to the student body and campus community.
+"Why Am I Here?"
 This question targets your progression throughout high school (an arc or journey).
 Use this as an opportunity to bridge into your experience abroad.
-3. "What is Unique About Me?"
+"What is Unique About Me?"
 Here's where you can go in depth.
 Why do they NEED you at their school?
-Y gone all over the world!
+You've gone all over the world!
 Expand on that and use stories about challenging experiences or how you've grown as a citizen of the world.
-4. "What Matters Hopes, dreams, and reflection stage.
-Think about where you want to do any your exchange led you there.
-Below are some guided questions that some universities have used in the past:
+"What Matters to Me?"
+Hopes, dreams, and reflection stage.
+Think about where you want to do and how your exchange led you there.
+We've included the 2024-25 essay prompts questions that some universities have used in the past: